-When courts are deciding whether workplace health and safety laws have been met, they may consider whether you’ve followed the approved codes of practice and Safety Regulations for your state or territory.
-These situations can have lasting impact on employees and on the business.
+When courts are deciding whether workplace health and safety laws have been met, they may consider whether you’ve followed the approved codes of practice and safety regulations for your state or territory.
+These situations can have a lasting impact on employees and on the business.

 The BAL Work Health and Safety Policy covers topics relevant to the following Federal laws, depending on your location: